 - Sport boots allow your horse to brush and reduce the concussion and bonking on the fetlocks.
 They also protect the canon bones.

 - You can also use a fetlock ring or a padded bracelet around the fetlock to protect from knocks.

 - Proper and balanced shoeing will help (where appropriate), as will a safe exercise program on level and safe footing.

-How to you help your interfering horse stay away from the Vet?
+How do you help your interfering horse stay away from the vet?

 If you want to score some help for interfering horses, shop here.
 As an Amazon Associate, I earn from qualifying purchases, and this is ZIPPO extra charge to you!
 I thank you for your support!

 Pastern Boots Black – that little ring of squishy protection worn around the pastern.

 Professionals Choice Equine Ballistic Hoof Overreach Bell Boot, Pair – these are the “no-turn” variety of bell boot.